Citrinate/CS2Interface/CS2Interface/IPC/Documentation/Items/Inventory.md

 ## Response Result

-This response is the same as in [`/Api/CS2Interface/{botNames}/InspectItem`](/CS2Interface/IPC/Documentation/Items/InspectItem.md), but with the following additions and changes:
+This response is an array of objects, the same object as in [`/Api/CS2Interface/{botNames}/InspectItem`](/CS2Interface/IPC/Documentation/Items/InspectItem.md), but with the following additions and changes:

 Property | Type | Description
 --- | --- | ---